 You’ll have access to a wealth of themes built to ensure a seamless shopping experience, no matter which device your customers use.

-Both the pre-purchase and post-purchase customer experiences are important to the success of your online business.
+Both the pre-purchase and post-purchase customer experiences are pivotal in determining the success rate of an online business.

 - Your call to action